© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Tudor naval storehouse at Convoys Wharf is a scheduled monument protected by Historic England under reference 1021239.
 View the official record →

-Tudor Naval Storehouse at Convoys Wharf is a sixteenth-century brick and stone structure located in Deptford, London, that served as a storage facility for the Royal Navy during the Tudor period.
+Tudor naval storehouse at Convoys Wharf is a sixteenth-century brick structure located in Deptford, south London, that formed part of the royal dockyard complex established by Henry VIII.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021239.

 Tudor naval storehouse at Convoys Wharf is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021239.